magazin

 Gender differences

 Neurodermatitis shows some differences in frequency depending on gender.
-In childhood, boys are affected slightly more often than girls.
-However, this trend evens out in adulthood, so that women suffer from neurodermatitis more frequently overall.
+In childhood, boys are affected slightly more often than girls .
+However, this trend evens out in adulthood, so that women then suffer from neurodermatitis more frequently overall .

 It is suspected that hormonal differences and gender-specific immune reactions could play a role.
-Some women therefore develop severe atopic dermatitis during pregnancy or sometimes during menopause, even though they were not or only slightly affected by it before.
+Some women therefore develop severe atopic dermatitis during pregnancy or sometimes during menopause , even though they were not previously affected or only slightly affected by it.

 Neurodermatitis